 What did the label say about the idea of including four “untitled” tracks, one of which kicks off the album?

 [Laughs] They were fine with it.
 And I still think it’s a hilarious opening to an album.
-There is plenty of humour in what Mudhoney does.
+There is plenty of humor in what Mudhoney does.
 You have to remember, they didn’t know why all of these bands were suddenly popular.
 It was really a confusing time for the major labels.
 They didn’t have a fucking clue.
 That’s why they hired people like David Katznelson, so they’d have young people to explain why people liked this music.
 The labels were really caught off guard.
 By the time our next record came out in 1995, they had it all figured out.
 For a second there, it was a very confusing time though.
 All sorts of stuff was being let in the door, and most of it didn’t last.
 It was an interesting, weird time.

 Something’s gotta go at number seven, right?
 This is where it became weird because Matt [Lukin] had quit and Guy [Maddison] had come on board.
 It’s a little bit scatterbrained because we were trying to figure out what we were doing with Guy, and I guess the band in general.
 I really dig the first track, “Baby Can You Dig the Light?,” but I think it pissed off a lot of people because it’s eight minutes long and kinda rambles on.
 I like it because it made the case that we didn’t care what anybody thought of us.
 We all had jobs and Mudhoney was just this thing we did for fun.